Skip to content

 await dbConnection.close();

-dbConnection = null;
+dbConnection = undefined;

 }